 The Department for Education has published guidance on promoting British values in schools to ensure young people leave school prepared for life in modern Britain.
 This is how we do this at Coppice School.

-After school: Children vote on the activities they wish to do in after school club.
+After school: Children vote on the activities they wish to do in after school club or lunchtime clubs

-With parents: Meeting with parents about the how we can make changes to help them and their child.
-Parent questionnaires and advice about Parent View is promoted through the school website and news letters
+With parents: Meeting with parents about how we can make changes to help them and their child.
+Parent questionnaires and advice about Parent View is promoted through the school website and newsletters.

 In lessons: Children are encouraged to make choices about their learning, social interactions and free time.
 Children can access a variety of activities of their choosing during ‘Choose time’ each week.

 During playtimes and lunch: Children make an active choice about the foods and snacks they drink at break and lunch time.
 They are given a variety of clubs and activities to choose from.

 General day to day: A variety of communication and mobility aids are provided which allows those with communication difficulties to interact with the world around them.
 For those children who require them; communication aids are provided.
 We respect all cultures and religions and celebrate the positives that these promote.

 After school: Children are consulted about activities provided by the school in our after school club.

 With parents: Parents have a greater choice of their child’s school provision and are provided with information regarding personal budgets.
 We discuss choice-making with parents when their child does not have a voice.